-CYA students live in self-contained apartments in residential apartment buildings in the Pangrati area of Athens, which are situated a two- to ten-minute walk from the Academic Center.
+CYA students live in self-contained apartments in residential apartment buildings in the Pangrati area of Athens.
+All apartments are a short walk (2 to 10 minutes) from the Academic Center.

 ** Summer students only: Linens (sheets and pillowcases, towels, blankets) are provided and laundered in conjunction with regular housekeeping services.

 Students are responsible for laundering their own clothing, sheets, and towels.
 Washers and dryers are available at the Academic Center, and apartments are equipped with laundry lines for air-drying as well as irons and ironing boards.

 Heat, electricity, and water are included in the program fee.
 However, students should be aware that Greeks are accustomed to conserving water and that North American homes would be considered overheated by Greek standards.
 Each apartment includes an electric water heater that must be switched on and off manually.
 More information on the safe use of the water heaters is included in the Student Handbook.

 All CYA students are required to carry a mobile telephone with a Greek number.
 Students often find it easiest to arrange a phone plan once they arrive in Athens, and CYA makes every effort to assist them with these arrangements.
 Of course, you are also free to make phone plan arrangements independently before arrival or during orientation; just remember that the plan must include a Greek phone number.

 You may either use a Greek SIM card with your own cell phone or obtain a new local mobile phone.
 If you plan to use your own smartphone with a Greek SIM card, your phone will need to be unlocked.
 This process depends on your US provider; some providers automatically unlock phones, but others require you to pay for your phone in full before it is unlocked.
 Contact your provider for details.